LOOPING-AL/OC-P12-SportSee/README.md

 `npm run start`

-## Informations
+## 3.Informations

-The default port to use CRA is change to use 3001 because 3000 is used by backend.
+The CRA default port has been changed to 3001.
+The backend project port is 3000.
-To show user's information, you need to change the url `localhost:3001/?userId=`+`userId`.
+To see user's information, you need to change the url to `localhost:3001/?userId=`+`userId`.
-Now you juste can use userId 12 and 18.
+For the moment, you can just use userId 12 and 18.